 Am I able to complete the program part time?

 You can complete a portion of your program with a reduced course load.
 This does not, however, make it a part-time program.
-You must be prepared to enroll full time once you begin your field placement.
+You must be prepared to enroll full time once you begin your practicum placement.
 Full-time status is determined based on registration for at least 10.5 credits.

 How long can I maintain a reduced courseload?